 Agenda Item: 12.1

-Source: ZTE Corporation (Rapporteur), NEC, Nokia
+Source: ZTE Corporation (Rapporteur), NEC, Nokia, Ofinno, Qualcomm, Ericsson

 Title: (TP for TR 38.745) Conclusion on Study on AI/ML for NG-RAN Phase 3

 Document for: Text Proposal

 Introduction

 RAN3#131 is the last meeting for the SI “Study on AI/ML for NG-RAN Phase 3”.
 In this contribution, we provide the TP to conclude the progress and content for the mobility case, which should be taken as the basis during the Rel-20 normative phase.